-This course is offered through hybrid form.
-We will meet weekly for face-to-face class to enable students to personally experience several different types of online learning activities.
+This course is offered through a Hybrid.
+We will meet weekly for a discussion to enable students to personally experience several different types of activities.

-The student is expected to participate all class activities including exams and assignments.
+The student is expected to participate in all class activities including exams and assignments.
 It is the responsibility of the student to inform each instructor of absences.
 When, however, in the judgment of the instructor, a student has been absent to such a degree as to impair his or her status relative to credit for the course, the instructor will recommend the student to drop the course.
-It is important to understand that class attendance can be used by the instructor as one criterion for grading; Time spent on Blackboard (can be monitored by a professor).
+It is important to understand that class attendance can be used by the instructor as one criterion for grading; Time spent on Blackboard (can be monitored by professor).
 A student who enrolls for a course and then does not attend is considered absent from class until the student officially drops the course.

-- Quizzes and assignments related to weekly topics will be completed inside and/or outside of class.
-In-class quizzes and assignments missed because of absence will not be made up. - You will have one unexcused absence without penalty. - You will have 2 points deducted for each absence if you do not attend class.
-You will receive F on 4th absence (excused or unexcused except for school-sponsored events like athletic programs).
+- The exams and assignments will not be made up. - You will have one unexcused absence without penalty for the class. - You will have 2 points deducted for each absence if you do not attend class.
+You will receive an F on 4th absences (excused or unexcused).